richstokes/InfiniChat/README.md

 pipenv run python app.py --debate_topic "Dogs are better than cats"
 ```

 After running, a conversation transcript will be saved to `conversation_history.txt`.
+This will be overwritten each run, so copy it somewhere if you wish to keep it.